 Wisconsin—otherwise known as the“Badger State”—is replete with wildlife.
 The state boasts not only badgers, but also bobcats, river otters, beavers, elk, coyotes, white-tailed deer, flying squirrels, timberwolves, porcupines, and red foxes, to name a few.
 The state also has an abundance of animal welfare organizations, professional veterinary societies, and pet care-taking enterprises.
 By Illustration, Wisconsin Pet Care LLC offers an array of services including pet sitting, dog walking, canine and feline massage, and animal training.
 While there are several vet techs on site to assist with care-taking, competition for these openings is stiff as this Milwaukee area business hires only one person per 145 resumes submitted!

-Read on to discover the promising career outlook for vet techs in WI, as well as to explore accredited vet tech programs and how to become a certified veterinary technician (CVT).
+Read on to discover the promising career outlook for vet techs in WI, as well as to explore accredited vet tech programs and how to become a certified veterinary technician (CVT) in Wisconsin.

 Map of Vet Tech Schools in Wisconsin